 In 2000 I was with a duet called Time Leapers, and from 2005 thru October 2008 the band called Rock Therapy.

-Currently I am unable to play guitar due to a exacerbation of a left hand middle Trigger Finger, complicated by arthritis. 🙁
+Currently I am relearning to play guitar due to a exacerbation of a left hand middle Trigger Finger, complicated by arthritis.
+I had surgery on March 12th 2019, and now am slowly regaining my ability to play! 🙂

 I was fortunate be able to finish my 2nd CD just days before my playing came to an abrupt halt.
+My hands just stopped working due to the strain of playing so much.
 Playing guitar and writing music has been the deepest most powerful desire in my life.
+I am limited some weeks to how many hours a day I can play and at times must take total breaks from playing at all.
+But I will NEVER stop!